More Case studies with H Sections

 Steel plays a fundamental role in the new Alenia hangar.
 The material not only forms a founding element of the structure’s functionality, where the need to cover large spans is resolved by imposing steel trusses, but it also contributes to the symbolic aspect of the site with the external metal covering.

 The Alenia hangar’s multiple parallel beam roof structure is the most simple, functional, and consistent solution for these types of establishment, despite containing exceptional structural elements such as metre-high HEB hot rolled beams, a speciality of the range of ArcelorMittal structural steel profiles.

 The specific qualities of steel which have given it such great success in large-spanning structures are its high mechanical strength in relation to its weight; reduced mass of load-bearing elements in comparison to traditional construction techniques, creating a flexibility in the use of internal spaces which can be easily adapted to new use demands given the increased simplicity of modifying or extending the structure.

 The use of metal framework also allows for different types of covering or coating systems, from transparent or translucent, to opaque or screened.
-At Grottaglie, the choice was to use pre-painted sandwich panels for the façade and a metal brise soleil system for external cladding (Mascaret and ST Lumiere, Arval products - ArcelorMittal group), creating on a façade characterized by straight lines a more vibrant appearance, as well as giving a "hi-tech" look to the building.
+At Grottaglie, the choice was to use pre-painted sandwich panels for the facade and a metal brise soleil system for external cladding (Mascaret® and ST® Lumiere from ArcelorMittal Construction), creating a more vibrant appearance on a facade characterised by straight lines, as well as giving a 'hi-tech' look to the building.